sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 Emits a {Transfer}, {WithdrawFromLockupStream}, and {MetadataUpdate} event.
 Notes:

-- This function attempts to invoke a hook on the stream's recipient, provided that the recipient is a contract and `msg.sender` is either the sender or an approved operator.
+- This function attempts to call a hook on the recipient of the stream, unless `msg.sender` is the recipient.
   Requirements:
 - Must not be delegate called.
 - `streamId` must not reference a null or depleted stream.
-- `msg.sender` must be the stream's sender, the stream's recipient or an approved third party.
-- `to` must be the recipient if `msg.sender` is the stream's sender.
 - `to` must not be the zero address.
 - `amount` must be greater than zero and must not exceed the withdrawable amount.
+- `to` must be the recipient if `msg.sender` is not the stream's recipient or an approved third party.

 ```solidity
 function withdraw(uint256 streamId, address to, uint128 amount) external;